dbrumley/harness-training-bae/binary-shared-libraries/README.md

 ## Binary-only Shared Library Harnessing

-In this tutorial, we'll look at "binary-only" C++ applications that do not seem immediately amenable to harnessing.
+In this lab, we'll look at "binary-only" C++ applications that do not seem immediately amenable to harnessing.

-In order to fuzz these applications anyways---at least, parts of them---we'll harness libraries shipped with the application.
-We'll use a strategy of linking a source C++ harness against the binary
+In order to fuzz these applications anyways---or at least, parts of them---we'll harness libraries shipped with the application.
+We'll use a strategy of linking a source C++ harness against the binary.

-### Background and motivation
+### Background

 #### (What's a shared library again?)